Doregon/tnpsh-wiki/big-stinky-brew/aios/webman-mod/using/monitoring.md

 * The clock icon is accompanied by the system's uptime, so how long it's been on.
 Note that uptime starts to count when the CPU is active--having your console in Standby doesn't add to the timer.

-* The lightning option is accompanied by other power statistics, with the first number being the total uptime, the second being the
+* The lightning option is accompanied by other power statistics, which are at this moment unknown.

+And finally, the **yellow section** shows system software information.

+* Your system's firmware version shows here, along with the exploit's name.
+PS3HEN users will see PS3HEN.

+* Your system's PSID and IDPS also show here--hence why there's a dropdown rather than displaying them in full.
+Be careful if you're troubleshooting and need to send a screenshot to someone!

+* webMAN's version and edition, i.e. webMAN MOD 1.47.29 [Full].
+If you see [Lite] or nothing, we recommend running through the installation again.